 Arrival and Main Entrance

-- Guests are met on arrival at the estate office, escorted to the cottage and shown the facilities.
+- If requested, guests can be met on arrival at the cottage and shown the facilities.

 - There is level access in the entrance hall of the cottage.